 Good communication can help advance your career

 The video game industry is still relatively young, so vernacular, especially that between animators in film, games, and other media, is not perfectly developed.
-Communications skills between these industries is important for students seeking broad career opportunities, but that’s not the only type of communication important for a successful career.
+Communication skills between these industries is important for students seeking broad career opportunities, but that’s not the only type of communication important for a successful career.

 Lloyd spoke about a “sphere of influence” in which animators may experience job growth.
 Everyone is part of a team, a studio, an organization.
 If you’re able to contribute at every level, you’ll experience growth.
 How?
 By sharing techniques, skills, and observations.
 Even if you’re shy or introverted, this type of communication will greatly impact your career.
 “A lot of introverted people just want to focus on their own work, but they can do it at a high level,” says Lloyd.
 “You can be a craftsperson, but your upward mobility is limited by your ability to influence other people.”